Saturday, August 5, 2023

 The ticket lady took our picture before we entered the Museum Display.

-We looked at the animals and the displays as we walked through the museum.
+We examined the animals and displays as we walked through the museum.

 She liked the display of Nat King Cole, the Alabama Bus, and many others.